IBM-Security/verify-access-oidc-provider-resources/resources/db/pg/README.md

 After that, apply the schema provided in *init_isvaop_0.0.1.sql*.

-Note: if you stop the container use the same command as above.
-There is no need to apply the schema.
+Note: if you stop the container, use the same command above to start it again.
+There is no need to re-apply the schema.